insure logo

 Some car insurance companies also offer discounts for certain occupations and affiliations, but it’s hard for policyholders to get a complete list.
 Your agent should have such a list and seeing it can help you discover if you’re missing out on a discount, or if you can gain a price break easily by joining a listed organization.

-Agents won’t always offer this information unless asked, so make sure to check in.
+Agents won’t always offer this information unless asked, so make sure to ask.